ocaml-gospel/gospel/docs/docs/getting-started/first-spec.md

 `Full` is raised.
 The last line of specification forbids such a behavior.

 Notice how we did not need to repeat that `S.cardinal t.contents <= t.capacity`
-in every contract; as a type invariant, this property implicitely holds in every function's pre-state and post-state.
+in every contract; as a type invariant, this property implicitly holds in every function's pre-state and post-state.

 ## Type-checking your specification